Sotskin/rl_exercise/README.md

 - This agent should implement the methods already defined in it
 - Be sure to have sufficient print statements to show learning progress
 - Test your implementation using `main.py` and you should, at least, reach 100% accuracy within 1000 episodes
+- Send an email with a GitHub invitation, or link, to your clone repo to both Chien-Chin and Conrad
 - (Optional) If you finish this, see additional resources below to try to improve your agent and/or use it in harder environments